binerogroup/documentation/networking/openvpn.rst

 The use cases covered by this service template are for creating an OpenVPN server running in a pfSense instance which provides access to a private network used by your cloud instances.

-This may be used to allow secure access to your instances without requiring a specific floating IP for each instance that you need to access and security group rules to permit your IP ranges access to those instances.
+This may be used to allow secure access to your instances without requiring security groups for client IP ranges and external access through a public IP for each instance.

 The default configuration allows any number of clients to access the VPN service using the same credentials (one user certificate + the TLS key).
 All required certificates are automatically generated (and are thus unique) for each deployment of the service.
-For even higher security, you may choose to add user-specific credentials through the pfSense control panel - instructions for this follows below.
+For even higher security, you may choose to add user specific credentials through the pfSense control panel - see :ref:`openvpn-unique-credentials` for instructions.

 Deployment
 ----------
-Log in to the `Binero.Cloud Portal <https://portal.binero.cloud/>`.
+Log on to the `Binero cloud portal <https://portal.binero.cloud/>`.
 If you have not already created a private network, you will need to do that by selecting :menuselection:`Networking --> Networks` from the menu pane on the left.
 Create a network by pressing :guilabel:`+` in the lower right corner of the main pane and enter an appropriate name for your private network (this is purely cosmetic).
-If you want to pick an availability zone other than "europe-se-1a", you may add a hint for this here.
+If you want to pick an availability zone other than ``europe-se-1a``, you may add a hint for this here.
 Keep :guilabel:`Admin state up` checked and click :guilabel:`Create`.

 Go to :menuselection:`Service Catalogue --> Services`.